Code-Institute-Submissions/milestone-project-157/README.md

 - The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 - A large amount of testing was done to ensure that all pages were linking correctly.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+### Jasmine Unit Testing

+- Jasmine unit tests were written to test two functions involved in storing the message logs in local storage.
+In order to test this functionality, the main local storage method calls were spyed on and there functionality mocked.
+Before each test local storage is essentially reset to remove test contamination.
+The first test describes calling the update chat history, where a mock message is passed to the function and the set item call is spyed on.
+(Note: This test is flaky as part of the object being tested involves a live timestamp, in order to fix this I would look for a way to mock the timestamp).
+The second test describes the download chat history method, where a href ready string should be returned to the download anchor tag on the success modal.
+For this test the local storage is mocked with two message logs, and the format of the returned string is tested.

 ### Known Bugs